 When to Repot an Amaryllis

-Many people get an amaryllis in the winter, around the holidays, sometimes as a gift.
+Many people get an amaryllis in the winter, around the holidays, and sometimes as a gift.
 Unlike similar holiday plants, you don’t need to toss your amaryllis after it blooms.
 You can keep it and let it re-bloom next year.
 The post-bloom time may seem like the right time to repot it, but it’s not.
 If you want to get blooms next year, keep it in the same pot and keep it lightly watered and fertilized.

 The right time for amaryllis repotting is actually at the beginning of its growth cycle, in early fall.
 You’ll know it’s ready to be repotted when the leaves have browned and crisped, and a little bit of fresh, green growth is emerging from the bulb.
 Now you can move it to another pot if you need to.